splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/troubleshooting-lambda-layer.rst

 For instructions on how to define a custom exporter endpoint, see :ref:`trace-exporters-settings-lambda`.

-Disable instrumentations that load automatically
+Deactivate instrumentations that load automatically
 ==================================================

 Some of the wrappers included in the Splunk OpenTelemetry Lambda Layer load instrumentations for popular libraries or frameworks automatically.
-To disable instrumentations that load automatically, follow these steps:
+To deactivate instrumentations that load automatically, follow these steps:

 .. tabs::

    .. group-tab:: Python

-      Enter the instrumentations you want to disable as comma-separated values for the ``OTEL_PYTHON_DISABLED_INSTRUMENTATIONS`` environment variable.
+      Enter the instrumentations you want to deactivate as comma-separated values for the ``OTEL_PYTHON_DISABLED_INSTRUMENTATIONS`` environment variable.
 For a list of automatically loaded instrumentations, see the requirements list in the OpenTelemetry repository on GitHub: https://github.com/open-telemetry/opentelemetry-lambda/blob/main/python/src/otel/otel_sdk/requirements-nodeps.txt

-Enable debug logging
+Activate debug logging
 ==================================================

-If trace data for your function still doesn't appear in Observability Cloud, enable logging to collect debugging information:
+If trace data for your function still doesn't appear in Observability Cloud, activate logging to collect debugging information:

 #.
 Set the ``OTEL_LAMBDA_LOG_LEVEL`` environment variable to ``DEBUG`` for your instrumented function.
 #.
 Check AWS CloudWatch for spans.